-Today, the Ministry of Concern provides services to the poor and working poor who are facing hardship and/or crisis.
+Today, the Ministry of Concern provides services to low income residents who are facing hardship and/or crisis.
 Our communities have been greatly impacted by the loss of manufacturing jobs in the surrounding urban areas.
-As a result many families and individuals are struggling.
+As a result many families and individuals are struggling and many are working part-time or low wage jobs.

 Who comes to us for assistance?